 \subsubsection{Win rate}

-\textit{``Did it find a solution that wins against most opponents?''} As the adversarial fitness as the propriety $f_{\text{red}} + f_{\text{blue}} = 1$, we can set a winning threshold at $0.5$ and compute the win rate of each solution $s_{red}$ as $win\ rate(s_{red}) = \frac{1}{|\underline{S}_{blue}|}\underset{s_{blue}\in \underline{S}_{blue}}{\sum} \mathbbm{1}_{f_{s_{red},s_{blue}}>0.5}$, and define
+\textit{``Did it find a solution that wins against most opponents?''} As the adversarial fitness as the propriety $f_{\text{red}} + f_{\text{blue}} = 1$, we can set a winning threshold at $0.5$ and compute the win rate of each solution $s_{red}$ as $win\ rate(s_{red}) = \frac{1}{|\underline{S}_{blue}|}\underset{s_{blue}\in \underline{S}_{blue}}{\sum} \mathds{1}_{f_{s_{red},s_{blue}}>0.5}$, and define

-This is a measure of quality that can also be interpreted as an evaluation of the sides' balance.
+This is a quality metric that can also be interpreted as an evaluation of the sides' balance.

-\subsubsection{ELO Score}
+\subsubsection{ELO score}

-\textit{``Did it find a solution that wins against strong opponents?''} Similarly, to \textbf{Win rate}, we compute from the tournament's winnings the ELO score of each solution.
+\textit{``Did it find a solution that wins against strong opponents?''} We compute from the tournament's winnings the ELO score~\citep{elo1978rating} of each solution, which estimates the relative skill between solutions.
 To ease the comparison, we compute the ranking resulting from this ELO score among all solutions of the different compared variants, normalize between $0\%$ (lowest ELO score rank) and $100\%$ (highest ELO score rank), and pick the highest rank:

-Compared to \textbf{Win rate}, \textbf{ELO Score} corrects potential imbalance of the opposing side, by giving more value to winning against a few strong opponents than winning against numerous weak opponents.
+Compared to \textbf{Win rate}, \textbf{ELO score} corrects potential imbalance of the opposing side, by giving more value to winning against a few strong opponents than winning against numerous weak opponents.
 It can be seen as a robust estimation of quality for comparing variants, but cannot be directly interpreted.